cyborgar/Petaxian/README.md

 %VICE_PATH%\x64sc.exe petaxian.prg
 ```

+NB!
+The code is mostly in sync with the latest release version of the Prog8, so if you run into
+problems make sure you download and test with the latest version of the compiler.

 **Some recent addition include**

 1. Added a few more enemy types, another bomb type and expanded/remixed to 20 stages